botoaca/bd-per-downloader/README.md

 # Biblioteca Deva Periodice Downloader
-this utility was build to help mass-download files from the periodical section of the B.J.O.D.HD digital library.
+this utility was built to help mass-download files from the periodical section of the B.J.O.D.HD digital library.

 ## Usage
 | Command-line argument | Purpose |